-For the purpose of his work, the Chief Compliance Officer is assisted by the compliance committee that meets once in every quarter.
+For the purpose of his work, the Chief Compliance Officer is assisted by the coordination committee that meets once in every quarter.

-The Chief Compliance Officer monitors the Bank's preparations for the implementation of the duties imposed on it under the Provisions of the law, involved in an active manner in the preparations for a new activity or a new product at the Bank, for the purpose of verifying compliance of the Bank with the said duties relevant to the Bank's new activity, and monitors the rectification of various deficiencies in complying with the consumer instructions.
-The Chief Compliance Officer submits quarterly reports to Management of the Bank and to the subsidiary companies at which he acts as compliance officer.
+The Chief Compliance Officer monitors the Bank's preparations for the implementation of the duties imposed on it under the Provisions of the law, involved in an active manner in the preparations for a new activity at the Bank, for the purpose of verifying compliance of the Bank with the said duties relevant to the Bank's new activity, and monitors the rectification of various deficiencies in complying with the consumer instructions.
+The Chief Compliance Officer submits quarterly reports that include a summary of his operations, to the Bank's President & CEO as well as to the CEO's of the subsidiaries in which he serves as a compliance officer.
 In addition, the Chief Compliance Officer submits to the Bank's President & CEO, to the CEO's of the said subsidiaries and to their Boards of Directors, an annual report summarizing his operations.